-- Act as a central point of initial contact within the school for any matters involving lookedafter and previously looked-after children - Promote the educational achievement of every looked-after and previously looked-after child on roll by: - \circ Working with VSHs. - Promoting a whole school culture where the needs of these pupils matter and are prioritised. - > Take lead responsibility for ensuring school staff understand: - The things which can affect how looked-after and previously looked-after children learn and achieve. - \circ $\;$ How the whole school supports the educational achievement of these pupils. - Contribute to the development and review of whole school policies to ensure they consider the needs of looked-after and previously looked-after children. - Promote a culture in which looked-after and previously looked-after children are encouraged and supported to engage with their education and other school activities.
+- > Act as a central point of initial contact within the school for any matters involving lookedafter and previously looked-after children - > Promote the educational achievement of every looked-after and previously looked-after child on roll by: - Working with VSHs. - o Promoting a whole school culture where the needs of these pupils matter and are prioritised. - > Take lead responsibility for ensuring school staff understand: - The things which can affect how looked-after and previously looked-after children learn and achieve. - o How the whole school supports the educational achievement of these pupils. - > Contribute to the development and review of whole school policies to ensure they consider the needs of looked-after and previously looked-after children. - > Promote a culture in which looked-after and previously looked-after children are encouraged and supported to engage with their education and other school activities. - > Act as a source of advice for teachers about working with looked-after and previously looked-after children. - > Work directly with looked-after and previously looked-after children and their carers, parents and guardians to promote good home-school links, support progress and encourage high aspirations. - > Have lead responsibility for the development and implementation of looked-after children's PEPs. - > Work closely with the school's designated safeguarding lead to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to.